PaysonBySvea/PaysonCheckout-Opencart-3-0/README.md

 * Download the extension [PaysonCheckout2.ocmod.zip](https://github.com/PaysonAB/PaysonCheckout2-Opencart-3-0/raw/master/PaysonCheckout2.ocmod.zip)

+* Make sure the 'admin' folder in your store is not named something else.

+* The admin folder in the module needs to be renamed if it has a different name.

 * Upload the extension via _Extensions_ -> _Installer_

 * Install the extension via _Extensions_ -> _Extensions_ -> _Payments_